-Teams should consider training an 'understudy' orallist for each speaker's part in case one team member becomes unwell or unavailable.
+To avoid forfeiting a moot, teams should consider training an 'understudy' orallist for each speaker's part in case one team member becomes unwell or unavailable.

 5.3.
 Provision of materials to the tribunal

 The Moot Director will provide the tribunal with the rules of the competition, the moot problem and any clarifications.